| We have heard many ideas about how to prevent dogs from jumping up on

 people.
-They range from stepping on the dog's back feet to squeezing
+They range from stepping on the dog's back feet, forcefully

 Dogs are very social animals, which is why we love them so much.
-Dogs jump
+They

-up to greet people face-to-face or to get our attention.
+jump up to greet people face-to-face.
+They jump up to get our attention.
 They jump up

 because they have been left all alone for hours and are besides themselves with